Kayla White: Professional career

 In April 2023, White beat Sha'Carri Richardson in the 200 meters at the inaugural Botswana Golden Grand Prix with a time of 22.38 seconds.
 Competing at the 2023 USA Outdoor Track and Field Championships, in Eugene, Oregon, she reached the semi-finals of the 100 m competition.
 In the 200 metres, White ran a new personal best time of 22.01s to finish third overall.
 She was selected for the 2023 World Athletics Championships in Budapest in August 2023, and qualified for the semi-finals in the 200 metres.

 After 2023 USA Outdoor Track and Field Championships, White moved back to Florida to be coached by Dennis Mitchell.

 She ran as part of the American 4 × 100 m relay team at the 2025 World Athletics Relays as they won their heat and qualified a team for the World Championships.
 She ran 10.89 seconds (+1.3 m/s) to win her preliminary heat of the 100 metres at the 2025 USA Outdoor Track and Field Championships.
 After winning her semi-final in 10.92 seconds, she then ran to a second place finish behind Melissa Jefferson-Wooden, with a new personal best time of 10.82 seconds (+0.4).

 In September 2025, she was a semi-finalist in the 100 metres at the 2025 World Championships in Tokyo, Japan.
-She also ran in the women's 4 x 100 metres relay at the championships as part of the team which won the gold medal in the final for the American team.
+She also ran in the women's 4 × 100 metres relay at the championships as part of the team which won the gold medal in the final for the American team.